Sue McRitchie BACP (Accred), MSc, Dip.Couns.,Dip.Add.,Adv.Cert.Sup.

 Each individual/couple is unique and our initial meeting will look at your situation and consider the most appropriate options for you

-I am able to offer some sessions out of normal office hours - in the evenings or Saturdays.
+I am able to offer some sessions out of normal office hours.

 For couples and groups 1 1/2 hours may be more appropriate.
 This would only be arranged through prior agreement with all parties and will be discussed at your first session.